Warming up recurrent neural networks to maximise reachable multistability greatly improves learning: Correlating multistability and learning

-\paragraph{Copy first input benchmark} \autoref{table:vaa_copybench} shows the performance of the different cells on this benchmark for different sequence lengths $T \in \{50, 300, 600\}$.
-The best-performing cells are BRC and nBRC, whose performances are not affected by the length of the sequences.
+\autoref{table:vaa_copybench} shows the performance of the different cells on this benchmark for different sequence lengths $T \in \{50, 300, 600\}$.
+The best-performing cell is the NBRC, whose performance is not affected by the length of the sequences.
 In comparison, the classical cells, MGU, LSTM and GRU, struggle to decrease their losses.
-Furthermore, the longer the sequences are, the worse their performances are.
-The last cell, the chrono-initialised LSTM, competes with BRC and nBRC when its hyperparameter $T_{max} = 600$ matches the length of the sequences.
-When this is not the case, it still achieves good results, but performs worse than BRC and nBRC. \autoref{fig:copyfirstinput_lstm_chrono} illustrates the correlation between the VAA and the validation loss for the LSTM and CHRONO cells.
-The LSTM cell, whose VAA never increases, does not manage to decrease its loss.
-On the other hand, the CHRONO cell sees its loss decreasing while its VAA increases.
-This figure also shows that the chrono initialisation promotes the learning of long-term dependencies through multistability.
+Surprisingly, the BRC, a bistable cell, does not succeed in decreasing its loss.
+Generally speaking, the longer the sequences are, the worse their performances are.
+The last cell, the chrono-initialised LSTM, competes with the NBRC with its hyperparameter $T_{max}$ chosen to $600$. \autoref{fig:copyfirstinput_lstm_chrono} illustrates the correlation between the VAA and the validation loss for the LSTM and CHRONO cells.
+The LSTM cell, whose VAA increases late and little, fails to learn.
+On the other hand, the chrono initialised LSTM cell sees its loss decreasing while its VAA increases.
+This figure also shows that the chrono initialisation promotes the learning of long time dependencies through multistability. \autoref{fig:copyfirstinput_others} illustrates the correlation between the VAA and the validation loss for the other cells.
+It is clear from this figure that the bistability mechanism introduced in the BRC and NBRC cells also promote multistability.
+Moreover, as for the LSTMs and chrono-initialised LSTMs, the loss only starts decreasing when the VAA increases.

-\paragraph{Denoising benchmark} \autoref{fig:denoising_gru_mgu} shows the evolution of the VAA and the validation loss of multiple GRU and MGU cells during the training on this benchmark.
-It is observed that both types of network start to learn, \ie{}, their loss starts to decrease when their VAA starts to increase. \autoref{fig:denoising_3chrono} shows the validation loss and the VAA of three different trainings of the CHRONO cell.
-Only the network that manages to increase its VAA and maintain it at a high level achieves a good performance.
-This proves once more the correlation between the VAA and the learning on long-term information restitution benchmarks.